DBMaestroDev/dbm_demo/README.md

 # hr_demo
 Sample HR Scripts for database deployment

+### Place scripts in folders named for Versions in Versions
-### Place scripts in folders named for Jira tickets
+### Place scripts in folders named for Jira tickets in Issues

 ### Change Log ###
 rename to unique file names